Buffalo Bills vs. Tennessee Titans NFL Week 6 Odds, Plays and Insights for October 18, 2021

 - The Titans covered the spread in their only game when underdogs by 5.5 points or more.

-- Tennessee has eclipsed the over/under in 60% of its opportunities this year (three times over five games with a set point total).
+- Tennessee has gone over the point total in 60% of its opportunities this year (three times in five games with a set point total).

 - Tennessee is 3-2 against the spread and 3-2 overall when the team notches more than 12.8 points.

-- In games that Tennessee amasses more than 251.8 yards, the team is 3-1 against the spread and 3-1 overall.
+- Tennessee is 3-1 against the spread and 3-1 overall when the team piles up more than 251.8 yards.

-- The Titans have seven giveaways this season, while the Bills have 15 takeaways.

 Home and road insights

-- This season away from home, Buffalo is 3-0 against the spread and 3-0 overall.
+- Away from home, Buffalo is unbeaten against the spread and 3-0 overall.

-- In three road games this season, Buffalo has gone over the total once.
+- Buffalo has hit the over once in three road games this year.

 Powered by Data Skrive.